-Insurance Law, Personal Injury Litigation and Product Liability Litigation
+Personal Injury, Insurance Law and Product Liability Litigation for the

-been listed as one of the 94 Best Lawyers in Central New York and one
+has been listed as one of the 94 Best Lawyers in Central New York and

-of the New York Area's Best Lawyers.
-Stephen has also been listed as one
+one of the New York Area's Best Lawyers.
+Stephen has also been listed

-of New York's "Super Lawyers" for the past several years.
+as one of New York's "Super Lawyers" for many years, and has

 In 2010, Stephen was appointed by New York State Bar Association President